 Events that are particularly interesting for guests and that are open to the general public can help drum up interest well in advance and increase participation.

-Five email marketing tips to help you get started
+Five hotel email marketing tips to help you get started

-Now that we’ve gone over some ideas and examples of hotel newsletter content, let’s take a look at five email marketing tips to help you get started.
+Now that we’ve gone over some ideas for your hotel newsletter content, let’s take a look at five hotel email marketing tips for beginners to help you get started.

 1. Always have a plan